jorgego3579/distributed-databases/README.md

 # distributed-databases
-project of UA Distributed Databases imperted by Euler
+project of UA Distributed Databases imparted by Euler